boolean-uk/csharp-docker-1/README.md

 ## Introduction

-In this exercise you will be deploying a small console application which manages a Boolean Shop.
-The app lists/adds/deletes products and the ite
+In this exercise you will be Dockerizing a small console application which manages a Boolean Shop.
+The app lists/adds/deletes products using a static list.

 ## Core